What Is SPF (Sun Protection Factor)

 SPF ratings do not measure the protection a sun cream offers against the more dangerous UVA rays that cause underlying cell and DNA damage, we refer to that as cancerous cells or just cancers for brevity.
 Long story short is that UVA radiation equals very bad and you desperately need to defend against it when exposing your skin to long periods in the sun.

-In order to be protected from both UVA & UVB rays you need what is commonly called a broad spectrum sun cream, sadly in the past many sun cream manufacturers simply falsified that on their labels and then left out the active chemicals that would have protected you against UVA radiation.
-This is why today in many countries, sun creams are not allowed to refer to themselves on labels as a broad spectrum sunscreen.
+In order to be protected from both UVA & UVB rays, you need what is commonly called a broad spectrum sun cream, sadly in the past many sun cream manufacturers simply falsified that on their labels and then left out the active chemicals that would have protected you against UVA radiation.

 Wow Right?
 So Lets Sum Up SPF Ratings